Updated: Oct 28, 2021

 Of course, you may leave many things such as good memories and healthy genetics behind for your family.
 However, We are specifically referring to the financial resources that you are able to leave behind.

 This wealth can come in many forms such as real estate assets, stock market investments, Precious Metals , Artifacts and Antique Items or a financial education to carry forward into the future.

 Why is Legacy Wealth important?

 If you are starting from scratch with your finances or starting out with a large debt burden, then you should realize the importance of generational wealth.

 What if your parents had the ability to fund your college education?
 This single action could have a tremendous effect on your financial future.
 Instead of playing catch up to pay down your student loan debt, you could be saving for your first home or your future retirement.

-The concept of building generational wealth is easy.
+The concept of building Legacy Wealth is easy.

 You simply have to acquire assets or save cash that you don’t intend to spend in retirement.
 Then you pass those assets along to your children when you pass away.